TechJunkie is a BOX20 Media Company

 You’ll play as Ori, a creature trying to discover its true destiny.
 Run and fight through the 2D platforming world while the game’s widely acclaimed soundtrack helps you immerse yourself in the action.
 Each track is lovingly composed to match the area, and many fans have fallen in love with the music.

 “Ori and the Will of the Wisps” introduces new weapons for different styles of play.
-This creates plenty of challenges for everyone and gamers will enjoy clearing levels as they see fit.
+This creates plenty of challenges for everyone, and gamers will enjoy clearing levels as they see fit.
 You can change it up for new experiences and experiment with all of them.
-Everything feels alive, and that helps the player invest themselves even more into the story.
+Everything feels alive, which helps the player invest even more in the story.

 The plot is masterfully written, and you can’t help but laugh and cry along with the cutscenes.
-Without spoiling things, all we’ll say is that you’ll understand when you play the game.
-Playing the game feels natural, and after sinking some hours, you’ll find yourself zipping around and thriving in the world.
+We’ll say without spoiling things that you’ll understand when you play the game.
+Playing the game feels natural, and after sinking for some hours, you’ll find yourself zipping around and thriving in the world.
 A world where everything tries to kill you becomes your playground.
 Few games have stolen the hearts of fans like “Ori and the Will of the Wisps.”
 If you want to get in on the magic yourself, no one’s stopping you.
 You’ll want to play it again and again in the future.

-Racing games continue to be a strong genre, with new titles being released every year.
+Racing games continue to be a strong genre, with new titles being released yearly.
 When “Forza Horizon 4” was made available, fans noticed its new seasons-based gameplay.
 However, the initial appeal of the fast-paced racing action will never go away.

 Every week, the game’s open world will experience changes in season, moving through all four of them in Britain.
 Every new season brings new challenges to clear, such as racing on a frozen lake or splashing mud everywhere during the spring season.

 The more you play, the more content you’ll get.
-Just like in older Forza titles, you need to drive over to a festival site and race.
-Completing events allows you to build up influence and get new vehicles.
+Like in older Forza titles, you need to drive to a festival site and race.
+Completing events allows you to build up influence and acquire new vehicles.
 You can play with others around the world since the game has new MMO-like features.
 Usually, you’ll encounter AI representations of other drivers.
 However, you can choose to play against other real gamers, too.

-With the season-based gameplay, every time you go and play online, you’ll be facing new challenges that make the game interesting.
-The daily and weekly challenges aren’t overwhelming and are quite easy to learn.
+With the season-based gameplay, you’ll face new challenges that make the game enjoyable every time you go and play online.
+The daily and weekly challenges aren’t overwhelming and are pretty easy to learn.
 It makes the seasonal calendar relevant and goes beyond a gimmick.
-You can’t hit other cars just to troll, because that would be unsportsmanlike.
-Rather, you can only physically interact with other cars if you’re actively grouped.
+You can’t hit other cars just to troll because that would be unsportsmanlike.
+Instead, you can only physically interact with other vehicles if you’re actively grouped.

-Should you choose to play with others, you can play co-op or versus modes.
+You can play co-op or versus modes if you choose to play with others.
 Some of these modes will let you earn points you can use to buy cars.
 These offerings also change weekly, so you’ll have to gain points before they disappear.
 With around 450 cars to choose from, you’re bound to find one you like.
-All of them feel great to race, and the developers made sure you’ll get the sensation of the speed and wind as you try and get first place or record the best time.
+They all feel great to race, and the developers made sure you’ll get the sensation of the speed and wind as you try to get the first place or record the best time.

 If you love racing games, “Forza Horizon 4” is a great Xbox One exclusive.
-With plenty of cars available and a great seasonal system, you won’t get bored any time soon.
+You won’t get bored fast since you will have plenty of cars available and a great seasonal system.
 The game is exciting enough to sink hours into.

-You’re not the only one out there who love pirate-themed games, and “Sea of Thieves” can satisfy that itch.
+You’re not the only one who loves pirate-themed games, and “Sea of Thieves” can satisfy that itch.
 “Sea of Thieves” by Rare is a first-person open-world adventure game known for its multiplayer experience and pirate theme.
 Unlike a true MMO, “Sea of Thieves” is more of an online adventure game.

 This means that you don’t get a persistent world.
 Every new session removes all the loot and items you obtained from the last time you played.
 The only thing you’ll have left are long-term progression goals, but you’ll get a new ship each time.
-The ships range from Sloop to Brigantine to Galleon, allowing two, three, and four players to crew it at once, respectively.
+The vessels range from Sloop to Brigantine to Galleon, allowing two, three, and four players to crew it at once.

 You can invite your friends to play with you on any given day.
-Sailing together is enjoyable, as you have to actively adjust the sails and use a compass.
-You also have to fire the cannons and repair damage yourself.
+Sailing together is enjoyable, as you must actively adjust the sails and use a compass.
+You also have to fire the cannons and repair the damage yourself.
 The game’s not going to do any of that for you.
-Between the unscripted and totally random sea combat, you won’t find yourself bored.
+You won’t find yourself bored between the unscripted and totally random sea combat.
 You have to adjust your course as needed.
 However, there’s a silver lining in working the sailing instruments together: playing in sync unlocks an achievement.

 The game allows you to play at your own pace, which means you might forget there’s a story involved.
 You need to find Tall Tales, and they often begin innocently.
 Eventually, you’ll discover the lore behind the game.
 Thankfully, Tall Tales are optional.
 You can also play the PvP mode, which is one way to progress in the game.

-”Killer Instinct” is the latest edition in this classic fighting games series.
+”Killer Instinct” is a stand-out in the classic fighting game genre.
 It’s known for its over-the-top gore and deadly fighting combos.
-The 2013 release has some great features, but will still feel familiar to old KI fans who enjoy the series.
-Killer Instinct’s combos are fun to mess around with, and the other features – such as the Shadow Meter, Instinct Mode, and Combo Breakers – make the combat very deep.
+The 2013 release has some great features but will still feel familiar to old KI fans who enjoy the series.
+Killer Instinct’s combos are fun to mess around with, and the other features such as the Shadow Meter, Instinct Mode, and Combo Breakers – make the combat very deep.

-There’s a lot to learn, even if the roster is quite small.
+There’s a lot to learn, even if the roster is relatively small.
 Learning how to play a character isn’t a problem.
 The Dojo mode can break moves down frame by frame, so you can study how to perform it one step at a time.
-Timing is important in fighting games, and one mistimed move can cost you the tournament.
-The announcer used to be one of the series’ key attractions, with his flamboyant voice lines and this 2013 version is no different.
+Timing is essential in fighting games, and one mistimed move can cost you the tournament.
+The announcer used to be one of the series’ key attractions, with his flamboyant voice lines, and this 2013 version is no different.

 Hearing him belt out “C-c-c combo breaker!” won’t get old, especially to diehard “Killer Instinct” fans and competitors.
 Fighting games often bring out the worst in people, especially if there’s a ranking system involved for online PvP.
 Some players disconnect before a match ends to avoid losing points.
 To handle this, the developers added some measures.
 Jail mode bans players for 24 hours and gives them a loss.
 They even get jail bars placed over their player icons.